GamerXR-637/encryption/README.md

 "name".FunctionName(paramters)
 ```

-Els,e this works fine with the second option
+Else this works fine with the second option
 ```JavaScript
 FunctionName(paramters)
 ```